superdev-1018/solidity-example/content/page/now.md

   in response to the Covid-19 outbreak.
 - [Ed](https://twitter.com/Ed_Stephens_1) and I have been working on [AIN Jobs](https://www.jobs.angelinvestmentnetwork.co.uk/), a simple Gatsby powered jobsboard which uses
   Netlify Forms, Zapier, Airtable and Mailchimp to process data
+- [Okta Authentication](https://www.okta.com/) read about its standards and flow.

 ### Currently Studying